b3-exmo/b3-exmo.github.io/docs/Commentated Docs/14 Fundamentals.md

 Not only is the prophet NEVER wrong, ALWAYS speaks for the Lord, but is always *fully qualified* to authoritatively speak about anything. 🤔

 Really, now.
 Imagine *anyone else* saying this.
-"Our great leader Kim Jong Un doesn't *need* training or diplomas—he can speak on any subject or act on any matter at any time!"
+"Our great leader Kim Jong Un doesn't *need* training or diplomas!
+He can speak on any subject or act on any matter at any time!"

 If you heard this said about [David Miscavige](https://en.wikipedia.org/wiki/David_Miscavige) of Scientology, would you think "oh wow that's fascinating!
 Now I'm more interested to hear what he has to say about the intersection of art and mathematics," or would you think "only a narcissistic cult leader would say that about themselves"?